Azure-Samples/azure-samples-python-management/samples/appconfiguration/README.md

 To run each individual demo, point directly to the file.
 For example (i.e. not complete list):

 1. `python manage_app_configuration_store.py`

+The sample files do not have dependency each other and each file represents an individual end-to-end scenario.
+Please look at the sample that contains the scenario you are interested in

 ## Resources